shyamanthkumar2004/OIBSIP/README.md

 # OIBSIP

-This a java program of task 2 number guessing game this game is is designed with the help of java and swings also used in this program This game consists of instructions page in which contains instructions of game this game have 3 chances to guess the computer generated number firstly you have to click on generate random number and now click on check number and enter number in dialog box now you check and it gives hints to guess the number on first guess you get 100 points on 2nd guess you get 50 points on 3rd guess you get 10 points finally the score will be projected on screen
+This a java program of TASK 2 number guessing game
+● this game is is designed with the help of java and swings also used in this program ● This game consists of instructions page in which contains instructions of game ● this game have 3 chances to guess the computer generated number ● firstly you have to click on generate random number ● and now click on check number and enter number in dialog box ● now you check and it gives hints to guess the number ● on first guess you get 100 points
+● on 2nd guess you get 50 points
+● on 3rd guess you get 10 points
+● finally the score will be projected on screen

+This a java program of TASK 3 ATM Interface
+◘ Firstly we need to create ATM PIN
+◘ after in 2nd interface we need enter required correct details ◘ After correct details entered the orginal atm interface will be opened ◘ In new interface you will get required buttons withdraw,deposit,transfer,balance enquiry,history,exit ◘ Firstly it contains 500 rupees
+◘ if exit button clicked it will open to first interface to create pin